 The world is becoming more and more technological and digital.
 One of the things that have also become

-this, CBDC’s and cryptocurrencies are becoming increasingly talked about the topic!
+this, CBDC’s and cryptocurrencies are becoming talked about the topic!

 What are CBDC’s and Cryptocurrencies?

-CBDC stands out for “Central Bank Digital Currency” and is the digital or electronic form of fiat currency.
+CBDC stands out for “Central Bank Digital Currency” and is fiat currency’s digital or electronic form.
 It’s an alternative to traditional fiat money that can provide several advantages, such as security, low costs, and speed of sending money and payments.
-CBDC’s are still in the testing phase and how they will be created, but everything points to these CBDC’s being created by a country’s central bank, administered and regulated through a government, law, or monetary authority.
+CBDC’s are still in the testing phase and how they will be created.
+Still, everything points to these CBDC’s being developed by a country’s central bank, administered and regulated through a government, law, or monetary authority.

 Cryptocurrencies are digital currencies, which offer several advantages such as speed, security, anonymity, and low transaction costs.
 Most cryptocurrencies are decentralized and use blockchain technology, which